grafana/tutorials/content/tutorials/grafana-fundamentals.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Build a dashboard" %}}

-Panels are the building blocks of Grafana dashboards.
+A dashboard gives you an at-a-glance view of your data and lets you track metrics through different visualizations.

+Dashboards are made up of _panels_, each representing a part of the story you want your dashboard to tell.

 Every panel consists by a _query_ and a _visualization_.
+The query defines _what_ data you want to display, whereas the visualization defines _how_ the data is displayed.

 - In the side bar, click **Create** to create a new dashboard.
 - Click **Add query**, and enter the query from earlier: